-The 2021-2024 LCAP, and in particular the 2022-2023 school year Goals and Actions, address our ongoing challenges and our newer challenges presented by the COVID pandemic, and the 2020-2021 year of distance learning, isolation, uncertainty and limitations to the inperson opportunities through the hybrid in-person learning and on campus extracurricular activities.
+The 2021-2024 LCAP, and in particular the 2023-2024 school year Goals and Actions, address our ongoing challenges and our persistant challenges presented since the COVID pandemic.
 The Plan contains goals and actions to improve the academic opportunities and achievement of all students, to improve systems and strategies to close our opportunity gaps, programs to support student wellness and healthy campus climate, and to provide an educational setting to support a positive school experience for ALL students.
-The Plan continues to prioritize programming to support students following the 2020-2021 distant learning experience, anticipating continued challenges with learning gaps, behavior and mental health.
+The Plan continues to prioritize programming to support the student learning experience, anticipating continued challenges with learning gaps, behavior and mental health.